Founded in 2005, YouTube remains the biggest global video-sharing platform in 2022, raking in great numbers in 2021.

 Anyone trying to forge their path on social media should know the breakdown of key statistics that inform the platform’s successes and pitfalls, and YouTube is no different.

-Here’s a quick rundown of the top YouTube stats before we go through them all (and more) in-depth:
+Here’s a quick rundown of the top YouTube stats for 2022 before we go through them all (and more including how many users YouTube has) in-depth:

 - YouTube is the second-most visited website

-- There are over 2 billion monthly active users of YouTube
+- YouTube has over 2.3 billion monthly active users

 - The U.S. makes up 16.4% of YouTube viewership